 via Coolest Gadgets .

 When worrying about my computer’s power consumption, the hard drive isn’t what’s in the forefront of my mind, however.
 It’s my understanding that monitors are the most power-hungry component of my computer.
-Lately, there are “green” monitors coming out left and right, most often saving energy
+Lately, there are “green” monitors coming out left and right, most often saving energy by utilizing LED backlighting.
+The monitor that caught my eye recently is a new NEC monitor.
+Saving energy through LED backlighting and the utilization of a carbon footprint meter, the NEC E231W is Energy Star 5.0 compliant.

 via Hot Hardware via Slippery Brick